Updated May 25, 2026§ For Apple Users

 Both trackers participate in Apple’s cross-platform unwanted-tracking standard, so a Chipolo Pop paired to Find My behaves the same as AirTag 2 when it comes to anti-stalking detection.
 After 8 to 24 hours separated from its owner, either tag will chirp on its own and trigger an alert on any iPhone or compatible Android device that has been near it.

 The networks themselves differ.
-Apple’s Find My network has the largest device pool (2+ billion Apple devices), while Google’s Find Hub network passed 2 billion participating Android devices in 2025.
-For a tag in dense urban areas, both networks now refresh roughly every 90 to 180 seconds.
-In rural areas Find My still has the edge in regions with iPhone-heavy ownership (US, UK, Australia) while Find Hub does better in markets with Android-heavy distribution (India, Southeast Asia, Eastern Europe).
+Apple’s Find My network has the largest device pool (over a billion Apple devices), while Google’s Find Hub network passed 2 billion participating Android devices in 2025.
+Dense urban areas give both networks more relay phones; rural areas slow both down, with regional phone ownership shaping which network has the edge.

 Chipolo Pop’s dual-network design is mostly useful for a one-time choice during setup, not for runtime ecosystem switching.
 Android Central’s Pop coverage states that the limitation comes from Apple and Google’s separate identity systems, not a Chipolo firmware limitation.